 Maryland Sled Dog Adventures LLC is a micro mushing educational program provider in Baltimore, Maryland.

-About Catherine, Eric, Ethan, and Eloise, your guides at Maryland Sled Dog Adventures LLC.
+About Catherine, Eric, Ethan, Eloise, and Emmaline, your guides at Maryland Sled Dog Adventures LLC.

-Catherine is the CEO, legal advisor, guide, teacher, educational program leader, musher, and Zoë's mommy for Maryland Sled Dog Adventures LLC.
-Catherine and Eric have one son, Ethan, the mini musher.
-Catherine got her start in mushing by pointing at a dog at the Dorchester County Humane Society in Cambridge, Maryland, and ending up with Zoë.
+Catherine is the CEO, legal advisor, guide, teacher, educational program leader, and musher for Maryland Sled Dog Adventures LLC.
+Catherine and Eric have one son, Ethan, and two daughters, Eloise and Emmaline, the mini mushers.
+Catherine got her start in mushing by pointing at a dog at the Baywater Animal Rescue in Cambridge, Maryland, and ending up with Zoë.
 (She made out in the transaction!)
-Catherine is a two time participant in Mushing Boot Camp (successfully, bringing back the same number of dogs and husbands as she left with).
-Catherine has two undergraduate degrees from the University of Michigan, including a Bachelor of Science Natural Resources in Environmental Policy and Behavior Management and also has a Bachelor of Arts in Political Science.
+Catherine is a three time participant in Mushing Boot Camp (successfully, bringing back the same number of dogs and husbands as she left with).
+Catherine has two undergraduate degrees from the University of Michigan, including a Bachelor of Science Natural Resources in Environmental Policy and Behavior Management and also a Bachelor of Arts in Political Science.
 Catherine also has a Juris Doctor degree from the University of Washington School of Law and practiced law as a commercial litigator for seven years.
-She also enjoys gourmet cooking, camping, hiking, and traveling.
+She enjoys gourmet cooking, camping, hiking, traveling, and spending time with the mini mushers.

-Eric waits before the Jerico sled dog race.
-If Catherine is the CEO of Maryland Sled Dog Adventures LLC, Eric is the CTO (Chief Technical Officer), CPO (Chief Poop Officer), and T-Bone's daddy.
-A faculty member at the University of Delaware, Eric brings too many years of formal education to the equipment end of things.
+Eric at the start of the CAN-AM 30 If Catherine is the CEO of Maryland Sled Dog Adventures LLC, Eric is the CTO (Chief Technical Officer), and CPO (Chief Poop Officer).
+A Professor at the University of Delaware, Eric brings too many years of formal education to the equipment end of things.
 Dog sledding is a bit like Harley-Davidson motorcycles - no one's set up is exactly the same and everyone has to customize their own.
 Eric routinely makes, customizes, or occasionally breaks equipment for the team.
 In addition to dealing with the dog sleds, dog boxes, dog rigs, hitch carriers, dog trucks, dog harnesses, gang lines, and similar, Eric is the primary photographer and website designer.
 Eric was active in Boy Scout Troop 50 (Wilmington, DE) growing up and spent summers at Camps Rodney, Mack, Henson/Naticoke, and others.
+Eric is BSA YPT trained and an assistant den leader for Pack 151.

-Ethan is a mini-musher extraordinare.
-He helps with dogs, bowls, leashes, and equipment.
+Ethan is our oldest mini-musher.
+He helps with dog sledding, dogs, bowls, leashes, and equipment.
+Ethan knows all the commands.
 Ethan is looking forward to running his own sled dog team.
 Ethan was born in April 2011 and regularly participates in programs, events, and training runs.
+Ethan just started in Cub Scout Pack 151.

 Sobo, our red and white Siberian Husky, only a few days after he came home.